-If you're arriving by boat, please be aware that you are required to inform a CBSA officer of your presence in Canada similar to if your were travelling via land or air.
+If you're arriving by boat, please be aware that you are required to inform a CBSA officer of your presence in Canada similar to if you were traveling via land or air.
 To contact the CBSA for clearance, head to any designated marine telephone site and call the telephone reporting centre at 1-888-226-7277.

 What kind of firearms can I bring into Canada?

-You must follow the proper procedures in order to cross the border while you're in possession of a firearm - these procedures include proper storage and handling of the firearm(s) and ammunition as well as insuring that you have all of your documentation (any certificate of ownership, registration, licences) ready to present to the CBSA officer upon arrival.
+You must follow the proper procedures in order to cross the border while you're in possession of a firearm - these procedures include proper storage and handling of the firearm(s) and ammunition as well as ensuring that you have all of your documentation (any certificate of ownership, registration, licenses) ready to present to the CBSA officer upon arrival.

-If you are travelling to Canada, you can have up to $10,000 Canadian when you're crossing the border without having to declare.
-Anything above $10,000 Canadian must be declared to the on duty CBSA officer at the time of crossing.
+If you are traveling to Canada, you can have up to $10,000 Canadian when you're crossing the border without having to declare.
+Anything above $10,000 Canadian must be declared to the on-duty CBSA officer at the time of crossing.

 If the CBSA officer is not satisfied with your declaration, you fail to provide proof of the origin of large sums of cash, or do not declare moneys over $10,000 Canadian, you could be at risk to have your money seized.
 In the case of seizure of funds or goods, failing to provide sufficient evidence of its origin, proof of ownership, or failing to pay a fine will result in the permanent loss of the goods or funds and in extreme cases can lead to prosecution.